Gallery of free git stats tools with screenshots & examples

 For those who want to use their git stats to make business decisions, GitClear is the smart choice.
 Our metrics are vetted by hundreds of customers and the largest open source repos in the world.
 GitClear has built its reputation on providing signal-rich metrics that help teams squeeze 15%+ improvement to team velocity.

 On average, GitClear is less effort to set up than the free tools that will be listed below.
 You log in through your git provider, and you will have reviewable data within 24 hours.
-While GitClear is not free after the trial period (averaging about $30/developer, more affordable than any similar product), no credit card is required to sign up for the free trial, so you have little to lose by taking a peek at git stats that are not polluted by 95% noise.
+While GitClear is not free after the trial period (averaging about $9/developer, much more affordable than any similar product), so you have little to lose by taking a peek at git stats that are not polluted by 95% noise.

 4. Install a free git stats tool